BahaaMedhat1/Data-Analyst-Portfolio-/README.md

 ---

 ## About Me
 Hi!
-I'm **Bahaa Medhat Wanas**, a junior data analyst with a strong foundation in data analysis and visualization.
-I graduated from the Faculty of Artificial Intelligence, Kafr Elsheikh University in 2024 with **3.16(B)** GPA, and I am currently enrolled in the ALX Data Science track.
-I am passionate about leveraging data to uncover insights and drive decision-making.
+I'm **Bahaa Medhat Wanas**, a junior data analyst with a solid foundation in data analysis and visualization.
+I graduated from the Faculty of Artificial Intelligence, Kafr Elsheikh University in 2024 with a **3.16 (B)** GPA.
+Currently, I am enrolled in the ALX Data Science track, where I continue to enhance my data skills.
+I am passionate about leveraging data to uncover insights and drive data-informed decision-making.

 ---

 ## Skills
-- **Data Visualization Tools**: Power BI (including Power Query, Dax, Data Modeling, Dynamic Charts)
+- **Data Visualization Tools**: Power BI (including Power Query, DAX, Data Modeling, Dynamic Charts)
 - **Data Manipulation and Analysis**: Excel (including Power Query, Power Pivot, Data Modeling)
 - **Database Management**: MySQL
 - **Other Tools**: Figma (for design)